I'm a Noble on the Brink of Ruin, So I Might as Well Try Mastering Magic: Characters

 One of Liam's party members.
-She has the unique skill of healing, with which she enchanted food.
+She has the unique skill of healing, with which she is also capable of enchanting food.
 For combat, she is a long distance fighter with a bow and arrow.
 Like Asuna, she also may have feelings for Liam.

 Jodi is the second to be contracted to Liam.
 She was a fairly pretty middle-aged woman before; though the contract restored her youth.